libp2p/specs/peer-ids/peer-ids.md

 Peer Ids are [multihashes][multihash] canonically represented with [CIDs](https://github.com/ipld/cid) when encoded into strings.

+Encoding and decoding of string representation MUST follow [CID specification][cid-decoding].

+Implementations parsing IDs from text MUST support both base58 CIDv0 and CIDv1 in base32, and they MUST generate base32-encoded CIDv1 by default.
+Generating CIDv0 is allowed as an opt-in (behind a flag).

+CIDv0 is a multihash encoded in Base58.
-CID is a multihash with a prefix that specifies things like base encoding, cid version and the type of data behind it:
+CIDv1 is a multihash with a prefix that specifies things like base encoding, cid version and the type of data behind it:

 ```
 <cidv1> ::= <multibase><cid-version><multicodec><multihash>
 ```

-Encoding and decoding of string representation must follow [CID spec][cid-decoding].

 #### libp2p-key CID